sindresorhus/got/readme.md

 ## Testing

-You can test your requests by using the [`nock`](https://github.com/node-nock/nock) module to mock an endpoint:
+You can test your requests by using the [`nock`](https://github.com/node-nock/nock) package to mock an endpoint:

 ```js
 const got = require('got');